vimc/montagu-api/docs/spec/BurdenEstimates.md

 Required permissions: Scoped to modelling group: `estimates.write`, `responsibilities.read`.

 ## POST /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/estimate-sets/{set-id}/actions/populate/{token}/
 Populates the given burden estimate set from a file previously uploaded using the given upload token.
+It then closes the set and marks it as either `complete` if containing all expected rows, or `invalid` if missing rows.

 This can only be invoked if: